Current

 SAS cosolvers: | RNDr.
 Batťányi Dominika, PhD., Mgr.
 Bombárová Alexandra, RNDr. Čobanová Klaudia, PhD., Ing.
 Petrič Daniel, PhD. |

-Annotation: | Recent data indicate that agriculture accounts for substantially of all emissions of greenhouse gases globally, and reducing emissions is one of the biggest challenges in ruminant production systems.
-Most of the anthropogenic methane emissions are from ruminant enteric fermentation, so reducing global methane emissions from animal production is necessary, with international commitments linked to efforts to combat climate change factors.
-Parasitic worms of ruminants, such as gastrointestinal nematodes, influence several factors associated with methane emissions, including feed efficiency, nutrient use, and animal production.
-The proposed concept of this bilateral cooperation project focuses on investigating the anti-methanogenic effects of feed supplementation with zinc oxide nanoparticles on lambs infected with gastrointestinal nematodes.
-The search for information will lead to a better understanding of the environmental costs caused by parasitic diseases. |
+Annotation: | Agriculture accounts for a significant share of all greenhouse gas emissions, according to the latest data, and reducing emissions is one of the biggest challenges in animal production.
+Most anthropogenic methane emissions come from enteric fermentation in ruminants.
+Reducing global methane emissions from livestock production should be linked to a general effort to combat the factors that influence climate change.
+Parasitic worms, the gastrointestinal nematodes of ruminants, affect several factors associated with methane emissions, including feed efficiency, nutrient utilization, and animal production.
+The proposed project design aims to investigate the anti-methanogenic effects of feed supplementation with zinc oxide nanoparticles on lambs with gastrointestinal nematodes. |

 Modulation of neuronal excitability by homocysteine | |